 © Dave Mathieson - Amherst Daily News

 Walter Matby will be one of more than 20 1968 Maritime Hockey League Amherst Ramblers being honoured Saturday night at Amherst Stadium.
-Maltby, who is wearing his 68-era Ramblers jacket, has been a fixture on the Amherst hockey scene for more than fifty years and was the general manager of the Ramblers when they entered they started playing Maritime junior A hockey in 1968.
+Maltby, wearing his 68-era Ramblers jacket, has been a fixture on the Amherst hockey scene for more than fifty years and was the general manager of the Ramblers when they started playing Maritime junior A hockey in 1968.